github/opensource.guide/overviews/mastering-markdown/index.md

 <a id="format" title="The Format" class="toc-item"></a>
 ## About the format

 Imagine you have a document with several paragraphs.
-You think, "This would look better if I could do add some formatting, such as a header before a paragraph, like I would in a traditional word processor."
+You think, "This would look better if I could do include some formatting, like making a word italic, just like I would in a traditional word processor."

-To try this this, [create a new practice issue](https://github.com/githubtraining/sample-markdown/issues/new) and type a bit of text in the comment section.
+To try this out, [create a new practice issue](https://github.com/githubtraining/sample-markdown/issues/new) and type a bit of text in the comment section.
 Add a "#" symbol to the front of your sentence; this turns it into a header.
 You have now created the first heading of your document!

 ![Raw Markdown in an Issue](masteringmarkdown-sample-issue-raw.jpg)